nkoster/ttrapd/README.md

-ttrapd is a very simple and lightweight trap written in c, that can help to detect an intruder or "integrity violator" with root privileges in a UNIX-like computer system.
+"ttrapd"  is a very simple and lightweight trap written in c, that can help to detect an intruder or "integrity violator" with root privileges in a UNIX-like computer system.

 The "integrity violation" or "intrusion detection" pitfall is based upon the curiosity potency of intruders.